 Is one day in Porto enough?

-In one day you can see the majority (if not all) the most famous city attractions, taste the local cuisine and feel the atmosphere of the city.
+In one day you can see the majority (if not all) the most famous city attractions, taste the local cuisine and buy a Port wine (although you can buy in all the parts of Portugal, including Algarve!) and feel the atmosphere of the city.
 However, the only condition is a good plan ahead.
 Although Porto is not a big city, and the majority of the top things are concentrated within walking distance of the old town, be prepared for a day full of walking.
 In conclusion, yes, you can enjoy Porto in one day!

 One day in Porto: basics

 International airport is located 10 km north of the center of Porto.
 It is well connected to the world with frequent, low-cost flights to Europe.
 There is a metro from Porto airport to the city (line E runs every 20/30 minutes).

 Take Lisbon to Porto train and reach your destination in 2h40minutes.
 Distance from Lisbon to Porto main train station is 274km (170 miles).
 Cost: around 25€ for an adult single ticket.

 The most frequent route is the one between Lisbon and Porto.
 A journey from Lisbon to Porto bus station costs around 17€ for an adult single.
 Tour lasts around 3h30minutes – 4hours.
 Another option is the bus from Santiago de Compostela.
 You will get to Porto in 3h15minutes (tickets from 27€) or 4h50minutes (tickets from 34€).

 Getting around Porto